 Health insurance marketplaces, both state-based and the federal marketplace, provide individuals with access to health insurance plans outside of the open enrollment period.
 These marketplaces offer a range of plans from various insurance providers, allowing individuals to compare coverage options and prices.

-When exploring health insurance marketplaces, it is important to review plan details, including premiums, deductibles, copayments, and networks of healthcare providers.
+When exploring health insurance marketplaces, it is essential to review plan details, including premiums, deductibles, copayments, and networks of healthcare providers.
 Consider your healthcare needs and budget to choose a plan that aligns with your requirements.

 Key Points: